 Without knowing where you want to go, no road you take makes much sense, as the Caterpillar told Alice when she was lost in Wonderland.
-In order to know which road to take, you first need to be clear on where you want to be.
+To know which road to take, you first need to be clear on where you want to be.

-The first thing to focus on when it comes to defining a learning plan is to make sure that you know what the problem is you want to solve with the training, or what you want to achieve.
+The first thing to focus on when it comes to creating a culture of learning and defining a learning plan is to make sure that you know what the problem is you want to solve with the training, or what you want to achieve.
 What does success look like and what do you intend to do differently once you complete the training?

 Include as part of the planning phase of your project what the skills gap is and how to overcome it.
 Do it often and do it with the necessary focus, including the employees in the plan.